hawtio/hawtio/platforms/wildfly/configuration.md

     /subsystem=ee:write-attribute(name=spec-descriptor-property-replacement,value=true)

-Now you can overwrite the configuration defined in web.xml using the following system properties:
+Now you can overwrite the configuration defined in `web.xml` using the following system properties:

     hawtio.authenticationEnabled
     hawtio.rolePrincipalClasses
     hawtio.realm
     hawtio.dirname
     hawtio.config.dir
-    hawtio.uploadDirectory
     hawtio.proxyWhitelist

 These can either set by using JBoss CLI, f.e.